AWGL/trio-panels/README.md

 # Apply panels to trio analysis output

-The VariantReporterSpark trio analysis pipeline produces a text file output containing a list of variants with no panel applied.
+The VariantReporterSpark trio analysis pipeline produces a text file output containing a list of variants (and annotations) with no panels applied.
 The clinical scientist has to apply a virtual panel to the report and analyse all variant calls within this panel.
-The panel applied depends on the phenotype of the patient and most of the time it will be taken from PanelApp.
+The panel applied depends on the phenotype of the patient and most of the time it will be taken from PanelApp (https://panelapp.genomicsengland.co.uk).
 Additionally, all *de novo* calls are anlaysed, regardless of whether they are within a panel or not.

 This repository contains two scripts:

-- ```query_panelapp.py```: This script takes a PanelApp ID and makes a BED file of the genes within that panel.
+- ```query_panelapp.py```: This script takes a PanelApp ID and makes a BED file of the genes within that panel

-- ```apply_panel_trios.py```: this script takes one or more panels and applies them to the trio variant report output.
-It also outputs a seperate file containing all *de novo* calls.
+- ```apply_panel_trios.py```: This script takes one or more panels and applies them to the trio variant report output.
+It also outputs a seperate file containing all *de novo* calls

 ---